 3. Using Commercially-Made Descaling Product to descale

 Thanks to advancements in technology, companies are now able to make commercial Espresso machine descaling products.
-If you decide to use it, as you shop, make sure that the label says it’s 100% natural.
+If you decide to use it, make sure that the label says it’s 100% natural.
 Otherwise, if it contains harsh chemicals, it will corrode the inner components of the machine and even affect the taste of coffee thereafter.
+Always try to use the reputed descaling solutions to keep your machine protected from harmful chemicals.

 4. Using Lemon Juice to Descale an Espresso Machine